Egda Escorcia HBSc, MSc, MScPT, FCAMPT

 Egda is a member of the Canadian Physiotherapy Association, including the Orthopaedic, Sport and Women’s Health divisions.
 She has training in Acupuncture and Dry Needling, Advanced Shoulder Treatment, Sports Taping, and Temporomandibular Joint (TMJ) Pain.
 Currently, she is furthering her studies in Pelvic Health Physiotherapy, enabling the continued evolution of her practice in general orthopaedics, athletics, and spinal-pelvic-hip pain and conditions.
 She has substantial experience working with patients across all age groups and with varying conditions, including repetitive strain injuries, trauma, post-surgical rehabilitation, acute and chronic pain, and athletic injuries.

 Egda’s treatment focuses on manual therapy techniques, pain management, education and exercise prescription.
 She highly emphasizes ongoing patient understanding and education regarding the injury or condition, goal-oriented treatment plans, and prevention.
 Her decision to work with individuals looking to improve their quality of life has been, and continues to be, extremely educational and rewarding.
-She is proud to be reaching her 5-year mark with the Fairlawn Physiotherapy Team.
+She has been a proud member of the Fairlawn Physiotherapy team since 2015